-Allerton Grange Anti-bullying helpline - 07900 741239 Email - safe@allertongrange.com
+Allerton Grange Anti-bullying helpline - 07518219265 Email - safe@allertongrange.com

 Our team of Bullying Ambassadors can be contacted during school hours.
-Details can be found on the school's anti-bulling notice board Alternatively, speak to Ms Crowther or Mrs Rowbotham
+Details can be found on the school's anti-bulling notice board Alternatively, speak to Mrs Rowbotham or you Year team.